You are Here: Home » Horses » Oldenburg » Young Mare » Waverley So Cliquot (2014)

 Approved By: Oldenburg Premium foal - branded Oldenburg and microchipped

-St.Pr.St.
-Samoa (aka Sensation) has had her first foal, and it was worth waiting for.
-Our lovely San Amour mare and Sezuan have combined to produce a gorgeous black (or very dark bay) filly.
-Her pedigree features the Olympic star Don Schufro, at least four established Grand Prix stallions, plus two who are nearly there and the most highly evaluated stallion on record.
+So Cliquot is St.Pr.St.
+Samoa (aka Sensation) first foal.
+She is by triple world champion Sezuan and her pedigree features the Olympic star Don Schufro, at least four established Grand Prix stallions, plus two who are nearly there and the most highly evaluated stallion on record.
 We called her So Cliquot (continuing our Champagne theme this year) to celebrate the birth of this black baby with four white feet, a white star and a tiny white snip on her muzzle (in fact her markings are a replica of those of her illustrious father!).
-She has a really good swinging walk and a fabulous canter with excellent front leg lift and hind leg split..
-She is self-confident, very sweet natured and curious, and loves attention.
+She has a really good swinging walk and a fabulous canter with excellent front leg lift and hind leg split.
+She has just begun her ridden work and will soon be out completing at Novice level.

 So Cliquot is by the phenomenal young stallion Sezuan.
 Sezuan is by Zack out of a Don Schufro mother - a product of Blue Hors breeding.
 Zack is by Rousseau out of a Jazz mare and Don Schufro is the product of another D-line/F-line cross but this time using the original - Donnerhall himself.
 Sezuan caused a sensation when he won the 35 day Danish Warmblood stallion performance testing in the autumn of 2012 as a three year old, with a record breaking result of 987.5 points out of a 1,000.
 He scored ten 10s (!) and three 9.5s during the testing, and on the final day the trainer, judges and test riders agreed that this stallion has world class gaits and potential.